anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 RISC-V is an open-source instruction set architecture (ISA) based on established reduced instruction set computing (RISC) principles.
 Here is the ISA: [RISC-V IS Table](https://five-embeddev.com/riscv-user-isa-manual/Priv-v1.12/instr-table.html).

-The base ISA consists of approximately 40 instructions, and our project aims to implement most of them.
-These instructions are broadly classified into the following categories:
+The base ISA consists of approximately 40 instructions, and this project aims to implement most of them.
+Other instructions sets are extensions to the base ISA, and I might implement them in the future.
+Here are some of the extensions:

 - **RV32I**: Base Integer Instruction Set
 - **RV32M**: Integer Multiplication and Division